-Flower gardening can give anyone an excellent reason to spend some outdoors and test out their green thumb.
+Flower gardening can give anyone an excellent reason to spend time outdoors.

 Flower gardening is as easy as 1, 2, and 3:

 - Water, Water, Water!

 There are some decisions that should be made before you start.

 - Annuals that live for one season and must be replanted every year

 - Perennials that survive the winter and return again in the summer.

 When buying and planting, pay attention to what kind of flowers thrive in your climate as well as the sun requirements.
 You should decide what type of look you want before planting.
 For instance, mixing different heights, colors, and varieties of flowers together in a “wild-plant style” will give your garden a meadow look.
 In short flowers are planted in the front of your garden and work up to the tallest flowers in the back you will have a “stepping stone style”.

 You can order seeds for flower gardeningfrom catalogues or buy them from a nursery.
 Most people will go to the nursery and buy actual flowers and then transplant them.

 After you have prepared your garden area and bought flowers, it is a good idea to lay the flowers out in the bed to make sure you like the arrangement and that they will be spaced properly.